 As Ana and Damien joined her outside the Natural Science classroom, Sebastien lifted an inquiring eyebrow.

-Ana murmured looked around the mostly empty hallway, then murmured, “Nat wrote that everything is fine.
+Ana looked around the mostly empty hallway, then murmured, “Nat wrote that everything is fine.
 Father has been grumpy, but mostly everyone is just leaving her alone.
 Uncle Malcolm visited him this morning and they seem to have gotten over their anger at each other.
 If Malcolm suspects anything, he’s not making it obvious.”

 Ana had been called home to the Gervin manor for a visit on Monday evening, reamed out by her father, and stripped of her allowance and further visitation rights with her little sister for the remainder of the semester.
-Luckly, Lord Gervin didn’t know about the sympathetically connected journals the two girls shared, and he didn’t respect Ana enough to be truly wary of her.
+Luckily, Lord Gervin didn’t know about the sympathetically connected journals the two girls shared, and he didn’t respect Ana enough to be truly wary of her.